microsoft/vscode-dev-containers/CONTRIBUTING.md

 4. Update [`.npmignore`](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package) if you've added new folders that should be excluded if used.
 Add anything you don't want copied in to a user's existing project / folder into this file in [glob](https://facelessuser.github.io/wcmatch/glob/) form.

-### Why do definitions have larger RUN statements with && to separate commands?
+### Why do Dockerfiles in this repository use RUN statements with commands separated by &&?

 Each `RUN` statement creates a Docker image "layer".
 If one `RUN` statement adds in temporary contents, these contents remain in this layer in the image even if they are deleted in a subsequent `RUN`.
-This means the image takes more storage locally and slow the image download if you publish the image to a registry.
+This means the image takes more storage locally and results in slower image download times if you publish the image to a registry.

 So, in short, you want to clean up after you install or configure anything in the same `RUN` statement.
 To do this, you can either: